Frequently Asked Questions about ProQuad

 Can ProQuad® (Measles, Mumps, Rubella and Varicella Virus Live) be given to adults?

-What is the MMRV vaccine schedule?
+What is a MMRV vaccination schedule?

-What is the MMRV vaccine schedule?
+What is a MMRV vaccination schedule?

-The CDC Recommended Child and Adolescent Immunization Schedule for ages 18 years or younger specifies routine vaccination for measles, mumps, and rubella and varicella vaccination is a 2-dose series at 12–15 months, and 4–6 years.
+The CDC Recommended Child and Adolescent Immunization Schedule for ages 18 years or younger specifies routine vaccination for measles, mumps, rubella and varicella vaccination is a 2-dose series at 12–15 months, and 4–6 years.
 Dose 2 may be administered as early as 4 weeks after dose 1 of a measles-containing vaccine and 3 months after a varicella-containing vaccine.
-For the second dose at 4-6 years, the CDC recommends the use of combination MMRV for appropriate patients.
+For the second dose at 4-6 years, the CDC recommends the use of a combination MMRV for appropriate patients.

 What is the recommended catch-up vaccination schedule for Measles, Mumps, Rubella and Varicella?